-Venetian plaster can be used on ceilings and walls.
-It is made of a mixture plaster and marble dust.
-Use a spatula/trowel to spread the mixture over the desired surface in thin layers.
+Venetian plaster is used most frequently on ceilings or walls.
+It is made from a mixture between plaster and marble dust.
+The finish can be applied using a spatula, trowel, or a mixture of plaster and marble dust.
+It is spread on the surface using thin layers.
 The finish will dry to a stone-like, matte, rough surface.
 This can be easily damaged and broken if it is left alone.
-Venetian plaster can be properly burnished to give it a high-quality, smooth finish with a sense of texture and depth.
+Venetian Plaster can be polished to create a highly polished and smooth look.
+This will give the surface a natural texture and depth.
 Venetian plaster can be colored or tinted to give it a marble-like appearance.
-This wall covering looks great when you want it to look like real marble.
+This wall covering is great if you have a spot that you wish to look like marble but are unable to use real marble.

 Venetian plasters boast a long and proud history.
 They transport you to the ancient age.
 In the 1500s, Venetian plasters were used as building materials.
 Andrea Palladio (an Italian architect) rediscovered Venice’s stunning villas.
 These beautiful plasters were known as Stucco Veneziano.
 These plasters were first used in decoration by wealthy Venice homes around 1600.
 It soon found a significant place in European and Italian homes.

 Venetian Plasters come from several ingredients.
 Lime and marble are the main ingredients.
-These plasters are prepared using acrylic and pigment binding agents.
+Acrylic and pigment binders are now used to prepare these plasters.
 Venetian Plasters can be made more durable by adding synthetic polymers.
 Venetian plasters last longer than marbles.
 They are made from fine marble powder mix, calcium hydroxide, and slaked Lime.

 Some skills are required to apply Venetian mortars.
-Today, pre-mixed plasters also exist.
+Pre-mixed plasters can also be purchased nowadays.
 These plasters are readily available in the local hardware stores.
 These amazing effects were achieved by skilled craftsmen in Rome and ancient Greece.
 These tasks are now much simpler.

 You should be careful with the building surfaces you use today.
 Movement from below the finish could lead to cracks.
 Two coats each of lime and sand plaster were applied to the walls of Venice’s original Venice.
 This created a solid surface on which the marble plaster finishes could be applied.
 Plasterboard used on stud walls and dry lining would make this the weakest component of the structure.

-Although the finishes can be sealed with natural beeswax once they have been made, it is recommended that you keep them free from dust and rewax them as necessary, usually every two years.
+The finishes can be sealed with natural honey wax once they are made.
+However, it is important to keep the protective barrier in place by keeping clean and re-waxing as needed.
 It is recommended to add waterproofing and paraffin wax to protect the finish from dirt and water, as in the case of a bathroom or kitchen.

 They should be sealed properly and cleaned with a clean, dry cloth.
 Dirt will settle on the surface of wax so be sure to wipe it off.
 You should not wash away any dirt that has accumulated over time.
 If the plaster has become compromised, it will only serve to spread dirt.
-Special cleaning paste can be used to wrap the dirt around and allow it to be cleaned up.
+A special cleaning agent may be applied to the dirt, wrapping it around so that it can be removed.
 Next, you should re-wax your surface.